vitorecomp/go-ls/README.md

 ## Advanced

 - use golang routines
-- (DONE)separete the hash in the process
+- (DONE)separate the hash in the process
-- use the following strucure
+- use the following structure
 - -> Walk over folders
 - -> Return the list and metadata
 - --> list (all files and folders without hash)
 - --> metadata (folder tree, pointer to files)
-- -> interate over files
+- -> iterate over files
 - -> (DONE)add channel on the start to hashing of files
 - -> hash the tree when the files are done
-- tranform it on a lib
+- transform it on a lib

-- change the output process to gotemplate
+- change the output process to go template

 ## Benchmark

 - make the benchmark builder
-- make the node_modules brenchmark
+- make the node_modules benchmark

 ## missing flags